realnimish/avalanche-amm/README.md

 }
 ```

-The swap allows to convert one token to another depending on the conversion rate, lets create the component implementing this feature.
+The swap allows to convert one token to another depending on the conversion rate, let's create the component implementing this feature.
 Create a new file called `SwapComponent.jsx` and paste the following code:

 ```javascript
 import { useState } from "react";